pupil-labs/pupil-docs/src/cloud/README.md

 ### Access Control
 Only accounts that have been invited to become members of a workspace are granted access to the data in a workspace.
 For a more fine-grained control of what each member is allowed to do, they can be assign different roles:

 - **Viewer**: This role can view all data, but they are not allowed to edit anything.
-For example they can download data, playback recordings and view heatmaps, but they can not delete any data, create projects or start compute jobs.
+For example: a viewer can download data, playback recordings and view heatmaps.
+A viewer can not delete any data, create projects, or start compute jobs.
 - **Editor**: This role has full read and edit access to all data in the workspace, which includes the ability to create enrichments, start compute jobs and delete data.
 - **Admin**: On top of having full read and edit access like Editors, this role can additionally invite and remove workspace members and change their role.
 - **Owner**: The owner of a workspace is the one who initially created the workspace.
 They have Admin rights and their role can not be changed by anyone.